Quantum geodesic flows and curvature: Concluding Remarks

 \section{Concluding Remarks}

-We have refined the formalism of quantum geodesics to include a prescription for the all-important $*$ operation on vector fields which was previous not canonical.
-Provided the `measure' or positive linear functional $\int$ is a twisted trace (eg an actual trace in the usual sense) we provided a canonical construction, making the application of the of the formalism much more straightforward.
-We also identified from experience with examples that the original auxilary condition (\ref{oldaux}) is too strong, understood its role in preservation of the reality of geodesic velocity field as it evolves, and provided the minimal such condition that does this.
+We have refined the formalism of quantum geodesics to include a prescription for the all-important $*$ operation on vector fields, which was previously not canonical.
+Provided the `measure' or positive linear functional $\int$ is a twisted trace (e.g. an actual trace in the usual sense), we provided a canonical construction, making the application of the formalism much more straightforward.
+We also saw that the original auxiliary braid condition (\ref{oldaux}) was too strong, understood its role in preservation of the reality of geodesic velocity field as it evolves, and provided a general construction in Section~\ref{secpre} for the minimal such condition that does this.
+The possibility of an external driving force bimodule map $\alpha$ or left quantum vector field $Y$ arises naturally in this context discussion as something to be set to zero.
+Applications with these nonzero are a direction for further work suggested here.

-All of this as checked out in our three nontrivial examples, each with its own section.
-The example of quantum geodesics on $M_2(\C)$ with its 2-dimensional calculus and metric $g=s\tens s+t\tens t$ was given in detail only for a specific non-flat Ricci-flat QLC (in the working definition sense) at $\rho=\imath$.
+The formalism was then checked out in our three nontrivial examples, each with its own section.
+The example of quantum geodesics on $M_2(\C)$ with its 2-dimensional calculus and metric $g=s\tens s+t\tens t$ was given in detail only for a specific flat QLC at $\rho=\imath$.
 Other $\rho$ here could equally well be looked at.
-Moreover, this is just one metric on $M_2(\C)$ and another with an equally rich known module space of QLCs (these are not unique) is $g=s\tens t-t\tens s$, see \cite[Ex.~8.21]{BegMa}.
+Moreover, this is just one metric on $M_2(\C)$ and another with an equally rich known moduli space of QLCs is $g=s\tens t-t\tens s$ in \cite[Example~8.21]{BegMa}.
 The fuzzy sphere case was also found to work much as expected but geodesic flows in general were quickly found to be non-polynomial in the algebra generators, i.e. would need a functional analytic treatment beyond our scope here (but hardly surprising).
 However, the theory reduces to the finite-dimensional quotient fuzzy spheres and we solved for geodesics on the lowest dimension nontrivial $M_2(\C)$ fuzzy sphere (but with a different, 3-dimensional calculus).
 Higher spin reductions and the full theory using $C^*$-algebras would be an important, but not easy, topic for further work.
-We also did the work of setting up the velocity equations etc for the standard $\C_q[S^2]$ but we did not actually solve it as even the classical case here needs to be much better understood.
-Here working `upstairs' on $\C_q[SU_2]$ in the $q$-Hopf fibration amounts to the velocity vector field components $X^\pm$ being sections of the $q$-monopole bundle of charges $\pm2$.
+We also did the work of setting up the velocity equations etc. for the standard $\C_q[S^2]$ but we did not actually solve it as even the classical case here needs to be much better understood.
+Here, working `upstairs' on $\C_q[SU_2]$ in the $q$-Hopf fibration amounts to the velocity vector field components $X^\pm$ being sections of the $q$-monopole bundle of charges $\pm2$.